swissmanu/mse-paper-rxjs-debugger/content/content.md

 ## Design Process

-The final conclusion by Alabor et al. lead us to the venture of providing a novel, fully integrated RP debugging solution for RxJS.
-Before we could start with the implementation, we had to answer two questions though:

-1. What features should the RP debugging utilities provide?
-2. In which IDE should the RP debugging utilities be integrated?
+The final conclusion by Alabor et al. [@Alabor_Stolze_2020], the importance of "readiness-at-hand", became the central guiding principle for designing an RP debugger for RxJS.
+Because of this, it was clear to us that a novel RxJS debugger must be integrated with an IDE rather than reside in an external utilities (e.g. like *RxFiddle*).
+We decided to implement the debuggers proof of concept (PoC) as an extension to Microsoft Visual Studio Code, which is implemented using the same programming language as RxJS itself: TypeScript.

-In order to answer the feature set question, we determined to adopt a user-centered design approach.
-Further, we decided consciously against replicating *Reactive Inspector* "just" for another RP runtime.
-The most recent results by Alabor et al. [@Alabor_Stolze_2020] indicated that manual print statements are  one of the biggest nuisances when debugging RxJS programs.
-Hence, our first feature must be a solution to overcome the necessity for manual print statements.
+We decided further against "simply replicating" *Reactive Inspector* [@Salvaneschi_Mezini_2016] for a new RP runtime yet and chose a user-centered design (UCD) approach instead.
+In order to decide on the feature set for our first design iteration, we relied on the recent results by Alabor et al., which proofed that manual print statements were still a common debugging practice among RxJS software engineers.
+Including a solution to make this habit obsolete was the logical conclusion.

 ...